hmrc/play-ui/README.md

 The [TrackingConsentSnippet](src/main/twirl/uk/gov/hmrc/play/views/layouts/TrackingConsentSnippet.scala.html)
 component generates the HTML SCRIPT tags necessary to integrate with [tracking-consent-frontend](https//www.github.com/hmrc/tracking-consent-frontend)

-Before integrating, it is important to remove any hardcoded snippets relating to GTM, GA or Optimizely.
+Before integrating, it is important to remove any hardcoded snippets relating to GTM, GA or Optimizely, for example, through use of the GTMSnippet or OptimizelySnippet components.
 Tracking consent manages the enabling of these third-party solutions based on the user's tracking preferences.
 If they are not removed there is a risk the user's tracking preferences will not be honoured.